MartinPacker/Db2-DDF-Analysis-Tool/README.md

 You probably want to build the database more than just on a one-off basis.

-Once you've established the BUILDDB job works you can modify it so the SORTIN points to an appropriate source.
+Once you've established the BUILDDB job works you can modify it so the SORTIN DD points to an appropriate source.
 Likewise you can modify the OUTFIL data sets to point to appropriate targets.

 **Note:** If you have turned on Db2's Accounting Trace Compression you will need to decompress the records before passing them to the database build job.